15th Meril-Prothom Alo Awards

 The 15th Meril Prothom Alo Awards ceremony, presented by Prothom Alo took place on 26 April 2013, at the Bangabandhu International Conference Center in Dhaka, Bangladesh as a part of the 2012–13 film awards season.

 Facts and figures

-This was 15th instalment of Meril Prothom Alo Awards.
-Ghetuputra Komola got the best film awards along with 4 other awards of Critics Choice best director, best film actor, best film actress, and a special award.
-This was the last directed film of popular novelist Humayun Ahmed.
+This was the 15th instalment of the Meril Prothom Alo Awards.
+Ghetuputra Komola got the best film awards along with 4 other awards Critics Choice best director, best film actor, best film actress, and a special award.
+This was the last directed film by popular novelist Humayun Ahmed.
 He was awarded as the best film director for this film.
-Nazmun Munira Nancy got the award in best female singer category for the fourth time in a row from 2009.
+Nazmun Munira Nancy got the award in the best female singer category for the fourth time in a row in 2009.

 Winners and nominations

 A total of 14 awards were given at the ceremony.
 Following is the list of the winners.